truenas/middleware/docs/userguide/index.rst

 Click a link aggregation entry to see the buttons to edit that lagg interface, delete the link aggregation, or edit the lagg's member interfaces.

-If you click the Edit button for a lagg, you will see the configuration screen shown in Figure 7.4c.
+If you click the "Edit" button for a lagg, you will see the configuration screen shown in Figure 7.4c.
 Table 7.4a describes the options in this screen.

 After creating the lagg interface, set the IP address manually or with DHCP and save.
 The connection to the web interface may be lost at this point, and if so, the system must be rebooted from the console setup menu.
 You may also have to change your switch settings to communicate through the new lagg interface.